 Microsoft® Access is a database application that allows users to create custom databases to store information in an organized structure.
 The program also provides a visual interface for creating custom forms, tables, and queries.
 Data can be put into an Access database using either a form or a spreadsheet interface.
 The information stored within an Access database can be queried, searched, and accessed from other programs.
 Access is a proprietary database management system that is compatible with other database programs since it supports Open Database Connectivity (ODBC).
 This allows data to be sent to and from other database programs and also enables Access to serve as the back end for a database-driven website.

 Microsoft® Excel is an electronic spreadsheet program that is designed to work primarily with numbers.
 An electronic spreadsheet is a computer software program that is used for storing, organizing and manipulating data.
 Related data is stored in a collection of cells organized into rows and columns forming a table.
 Excel can store multiple spreadsheet pages in a single computer file.
 The saved computer file is referred to as a workbook, and each page in the workbook is a separate worksheet.
 Excel is capable of:

 - Finding information

 - Calculating basic or complex formulas

-- Analyzing and charting data
+- Analyzing data with Pivot Tables

 - Formatting, sorting, and filtering data